j-4ck/PyPot/README.md

 # PyPot
-Simple honey pot program written in python, inspired by R3tr-0
+Simple honey pot program written in python, inspired by retro

 Run the setup only if you're missing either the colorama module or the pygeoip module.